hamitozdemir/dot-files/.i3/README.md

 - built-in `np-applet` seems to be more than capable of wi-fi and of course wired connections
 - `timeshift` for back-ups, of course.
 - `xprop | grep WM_CLASS | awk '{ print $4 }'` for class grabbing of anything.
+- `ip addr` to get correct network interface for network module of `polybar`.